Self-Learning Threshold-Based Load Balancing: Introduction

-Just like the strategies studied in \cite{mukherjee2020asymptotic}, the policy considered in this paper aims at optimizing the overall experienced performance and asymptotically matches the optimality of JSQ on the fluid and diffusion scales.
-Moreover, our policy involves at most two messages per task and requires to store only two tokens per server pool at the dispatcher; from this perspective, our policy is the counterpart of JIQ in the infinite-server setting.
-Another pull-based strategy in an infinite-server (blocking) scenario was briefly considered in \cite{stolyar2015pull}.
-While this policy minimizes the loss probability, it does not achieve an even distribution of the load and involves storing a larger number of tokens: one for each idle server in the system.
-From a technical perspective, we use a similar methodology to derive a fluid limit in the case of a static threshold.
-However, a different proof method is needed when the threshold is adjusted over time.
+Just like the algorithms studied in \cite{mukherjee2020asymptotic}, our threshold-based dispatching rule aims at optimizing the overall experienced performance and asymptotically matches the optimality of JSQ on the fluid and diffusion scales.
+Moreover, this rule involves at most two messages per task and requires that the dispatcher stores only two tokens per server pool; thus, our policy is the counterpart of JIQ in the infinite-server setup.
+Another token-based algorithm, for an infinite-server \emph{blocking} scenario, was briefly considered in \cite{stolyar2015pull}.
+While this policy minimizes the loss probability, it does not achieve an even distribution of the load and involves storing a larger number of tokens: one for each available task slot at a server pool.
+From a technical perspective, we use a similar methodology to derive a fluid limit in the case of a static admission threshold, but a different methodology is used when the threshold is adjusted over time.

-The infinite-server model considered in this paper represents a scenario with streaming applications that have random but fixed session durations and adaptive resource requirements (e.g. in terms of bandwidth) in the presence of a time-varying number of competing flows.
-This set-up has been commonly adopted in the literature as a natural modeling paradigm for describing the dynamics and evaluating the performance of streaming sessions on flow-level, see for instance \cite{benameur2002quality,key2004fair}.